devtron-labs/devtron/docs/user-guide/integrations/argocd.md

-# Argo CD Integration with Devtron
+# GitOps Argo CD Integration with Devtron

 Devtron integrates deeply with ArgoCD to implement GitOps for continuous delivery.
 Argo CD follows the GitOps pattern of using Git repositories as the source of truth for defining the desired application state in target Kubernetes cluster.
 For more information check [Argo CD documentation](https://argo-cd.readthedocs.io/en/stable/)